 Our Experience doing the Alcatraz Night Tour

-Ethan and I had been wanting to visit Alcatraz since we first moved to San Francisco over 3 years ago.
-We came very close to going in October while my family was in town for a visit.
-We had all purchased a San Francisco CityPass and scheduled an Alcatraz day tour with Alcatraz Cruises.
+Ethan and I had been wanting to visit Alcatraz since I first moved to San Francisco over 3 years earlier.
+We came very close to going in October during a visit from my family.
+We had all purchased a San Francisco CityPASS and scheduled an Alcatraz day tour with Alcatraz Cruises (as the operator was known at the time, since renamed Alcatraz City Cruises under its current parent operator).

 Unfortunately, the U.S. government decided to shut down during their stay so we had to settle for a Bay cruise instead.
 While lovely, we were all disappointed by not being able to visit this infamous prison, especially since my father actually works for a federal prison.
 We were however given complimentary photos at the end of our Bay cruise despite not having visited Alcatraz.